Hailey Baptiste

 Hailey Baptiste (born November 3, 2001) is an American professional tennis player.
+She has a career-high WTA singles ranking of world No. 25, achieved on May 4, 2026 and a best in doubles of No. 92, reached on July 22, 2024.

-She reached her best singles ranking of world No. 47 on 25 August 2025.
-She has won one doubles title on the WTA Tour and two titles on the WTA Challenger Tour.
-Her highest doubles ranking is No. 92, achieved 22 July 2024.
+Baptiste has won one doubles title on the WTA Tour and two titles on the WTA Challenger Tour.
 She has also won four singles and four doubles titles on the ITF Women's Circuit.

 Career

 Juniors

 On the junior tour, she reached a career-high ranking of No. 38 on 29 January 2018.
 She ended runner-up at the US Open junior doubles' tournament in 2018.

-2019–2022: Major, WTA Tour, and WTA 1000 debuts
+2019–2022: WTA Tour, US Open debut

 Baptiste made her WTA Tour main-draw debut at her hometown tournament, the 2019 Washington Open, and defeated major finalist and former top-ten player, Madison Keys.

 She made her major debut at the 2020 US Open as a wildcard player.

-She made her WTA 1000 debut at the 2021 Miami Open, after reaching the main draw having received a wildcard for the qualifying competition.
+Baptiste made her WTA 1000 debut at the 2021 Miami Open, after reaching the main draw having received a wildcard for the qualifying competition.

 On her debut at the French Open, she qualified for the main draw and recorded her first win at a major over Anna Blinkova.